 In addition to a new McClure Middle School, new classroom additions, renovations and safety improvements, the SPLOST VI proposal includes a total of approximately $7.5 million for technology upgrades, fine arts initiatives, physical education improvements and athletic facility upgrades.
 Another $13.8 million will be set aside for future facility needs that may arise over the course of the five-year SPLOST program.
 If the SPLOST VI referendum is approved by voters in November, the school district could use advance short-term financing to begin construction of the new McClure Middle School as soon as possible.
 The aim would be to open the new school in either the 2022-2023 school year or the 2023-2024 school year.

-The next step for the Board of Education will be to finalize the resolution that will be presented to voters on the November ballot.
 As the 2019-2020 school year kicks off in August, the school district will commence with a community awareness campaign to share details of the final plan with stakeholders leading up to the Nov.
 5, 2019 referendum.

 Documents & Presentations